Table of contents

 The thing is, you never know what bees will do.
 One of my neighbors kept fruit trees for many years before I got bees.
 Lots of the apple trees were old, produced little, but provided enough fruit for the family to enjoy.
 However, once my honey bees found them, those trees produced bumper crops of apples.
 So many apples, in fact, that the old trees fell over, tugging the root balls right out of the ground.
 One by one over the next few years, they toppled from the tremendous load they were not accustomed to bearing.
 Though it was totally natural, it was also embarrassing.

 The Ethics of Varroa Mites

 Nothing has tapped on the ethics door more relentlessly than varroa mites.
-The mites proved vexing not only to bees, but to legions of frustrated beekeepers.
+The mites proved vexing not only to bees but to legions of frustrated beekeepers.
 New management questions continue to multiply faster than the mites themselves.
-How much medication, if any, will you settle upon yours bees?
+How much medication, if any, will you settle upon your bees?
 What will you do with colonies dying of massive infestations?
-Do you have a right to cross contaminate wild species with varroa-mediated viruses?
+Do you have a right to cross-contaminate wild species with varroa-mediated viruses?
 What will you do with honey contaminated by mite treatments?

 Steven explained that he used one of the commercial products that stipulated that honey supers must be removed before use.
 He did that for a while but then got all mixed up about which supers had been tagged for extraction and which were for bees only.
 He finally gave up and just mixed the honey altogether based on the old maxim, “Dilution is the solution to pollution.”
 Problem solved.